yifan2003/yifan2003.github.io/_pages/teaching.md

 author_profile: true
 ---

-Fall 2022, TA of Foundations of Algorithms.
-Which is the required course for Computer Science major students.
-About 160 students enrolled.
+Fall 2023, TA for Functional Analysis, a required course for junior year Mathematics and Statistics majors.

-Fall 2023, TA of Functional Analysis.
+Fall 2022, TA for Foundations of Algorithms, a required course for junior year Computer Science majors.